micro-community/development/design/plugins.md

 Our philosophy for plugins and the ecosystem in general is as follows

 - Define a go-micro interface.
 This becomes the building block e.g Registry
-- Define a zero dep default implementation e.g memory of mdns
+- Define a zero dep default implementation e.g memory or mdns
 - Define a highly available external implementation e.g etcd
 - Define a "service" implementation using the runtime and implement service e.g micro registry